PierreBarrat/TreeKnit.jl/docs/src/resolving.md

 In the example above, it is natural to think that the difference between the two trees is due to a lack of resolution and not to reassortment.
   This is because the split `(B,C)` in the first tree is **compatible** with the second tree: it is possible to add this split to `t2`.
-  What this means is that the difference in topology can be explained by something else than reassortment.
+  What this means is that the difference in topology can be explained by something other than reassortment.

-In this case, we can simply resolve `t2` by adding each split in `t1` with which it is compatible.
+In this case, we can simply resolve `t2` by adding each split in `t1` to `t2` with which `t2` is compatible.
   If `t1` has polytomies, the same could be done to resolve `t1` using `t2`.
   This operation is performed by the `resolve!` function:
 ```@setup 2